joinmarket-webui/jamdocs/docs/index.md

 # Getting Started

+## Before You Start

-Before you get started you should [understand the why][why] behind it all.
+Before you get going with Jam you should understand the why behind it all.

+[:octicons-arrow-right-24: Motivation][motivation]

+[:octicons-arrow-right-24: Privacy Fundamentals][fundamentals]

-[why]: philosophy/motivation.md
+[motivation]: philosophy/motivation.md
+[fundamentals]: philosophy/fundamentals.md

+...and before you go any further, please heed the following warning:

 !!! warning
     **Jam is considered beta software.** While JoinMarket is tried and tested, Jam is new and things might break.
 Use with caution.
 Please report any issues [directly on GitHub](https://github.com/joinmarket-webui/joinmarket-webui/issues/new).